ABOUT US

 The Social Design Lab (SoDL) at the NUS Department of Architecture (DoA) functions as a mode of inquiry to explore, question, and transform social relations and systems that shape our environments and collective futures.
 It is an interdisciplinary initiative that connects students and faculty with external communities and practitioners to form a network of socially-engaged design practices.
 Through workshops, exhibitions, symposiums, research publications, and artist residencies, the Lab fosters inclusive creative design practices across disciplines.
 We hope to establish the DoA as a leader in design-led socio-spatial innovation on a national, regional, and global scale.

-Centrally, the SoDL seeks to investigate how social design can turn the raw material of social life into accessible, actionable design frameworks without erasing complexity.
-The SoDL will spearhead projects focusing on prototyping solutions across different scales that are ethical, inclusive, sustainable and empowering.
+Centrally, the Social Design Lab seeks to investigate how social design can turn the raw material of social life into accessible, actionable design frameworks without erasing complexity.
+The Lab will spearhead projects focusing on prototyping solutions across different scales that are ethical, inclusive, sustainable and empowering.

 Works from SoDL will touch upon four domains: